-Useful properties of watermelon: from peel to seed.
-Watermelon peel.
-Watermelon peels - healing properties and secrets of use.
-What is good for health
+Useful properties of watermelon: from rind to seed.
+Watermelon rind.
+Watermelon rinds - healing properties and secrets of use.
+What are the health benefits?

-Sweet sugar watermelon- a storehouse of various usefulness.
+Sweet sugar watermelon- a storehouse of various useful things.

-It would seem, what could be useful here?
+It would seem that what could be useful here?
 However, experts have found that the green crust also contains useful material:

-• in fact, all the microelements and vitamins that can be found in the pulp of a watermelon are also in the peel (vitamins: groups B, A, C, PP, beta-carotene; trace elements: calcium, magnesium, sodium, potassium and phosphorus);
+• in fact, all the trace elements and vitamins that can be found in the watermelon pulp are also in the rind (vitamins: groups B, A, C, PP, beta-carotene; trace elements: calcium, magnesium, sodium, potassium and phosphorus);

-• there is less sugar and water, but much more amino acids, chlorophyll and fiber;
+• there is less sugar and water, but there are much more amino acids, chlorophyll and fiber;

-• watermelon peels contain fibers and fiber, so their benefits are especially noticeable in the normalization of the digestive tract.
+• Watermelon rinds contain fiber and cellulose, so their benefits are especially noticeable in normalizing the activity of the gastrointestinal tract.

-Thus, they are no less important for our health than the pulp of a watermelon.
+Thus, they are no less important for our health than watermelon pulp.

-It only seems to many that the green shell of a bright sweet handsome watermelon is no good.
+Many people just think that the green shell of the bright, sweet, handsome watermelon is no good.
 However, experts are in no hurry to throw it in the trash.
-Decoctions of them are used to clean the gastrointestinal tract, as well as diuretic and choleretic agents, expectorants and painkillers.
+Decoctions of them are used to cleanse the gastrointestinal tract, and also as diuretics and choleretic agents, expectorants and pain relievers.

-watermelon rinds, the benefits of which have been proven, can also be harmful if used incorrectly.
+Watermelon rinds, the benefits of which have been proven, can also cause harm if used incorrectly.

 Their use can cause irreparable harm to health in several cases:

-• the rinds are removed from watermelons grown “out of season” or stored for a long time;
+• rinds were removed from watermelon grown “out of season” or stored for a long time;

-• watermelon is grown using a large number of chemicals - in this case, most of the toxins that accumulate in the berry go into the peel;
+• watermelon is grown using a large amount of chemicals - in this case, most of the toxins that accumulate in the berry go into the peel;

-• recommendations in the dosage of components in the preparation of decoctions and infusions are not followed.
+• Recommendations for the dosage of components when preparing decoctions and infusions are not followed.

-True connoisseurs understand that watermelons themselves, their seeds and peels can be both beneficial and harmful, so you need to be extremely careful when choosing this sweet giant berry.
+Real experts understand that watermelons themselves, their seeds and rinds can bring both benefit and harm, so you need to be extremely careful when choosing this sweet giant berry.

 Related articles:

-Do you love melons?
-These fragrant fruits of the earth with delicate juicy pulp conquer with their delicate taste.
-Today on the market you can find melons of different varieties, but among them there are those that have a special taste and are gaining more and more fans.
+Do you like melons?
+These aromatic fruits of the earth with delicate juicy pulp captivate with their delicate taste.
+Today you can find different varieties of melons on the market, but among them there are some that have a special taste and are gaining more and more fans.

 What foods contain lactose?

-Proper nutrition means a balanced diet that will contain all necessary substances, without which our body will not be able to fully function.
+Proper nutrition implies a balanced diet that contains everything necessary substances, without which our body will not be able to fully function.

-In this article, we will talk about lactose and the foods that contain it.
+In this article we will talk about lactose and the products that contain it.

 Raspberries with milk - benefits and harms

-Raspberries are a wonderful berry that children love to eat, and grandmothers treat colds with jam made from its fruits.
+Raspberries are a wonderful berry that children love to enjoy, and grandmothers love to treat colds with jam made from its fruits.
 It is good both as a dessert and as prophylactic from many diseases.

 Is green tea healthy?